Home

 I worked and studied hard and became one step below a master in my work, in less than two years at Lockheed.
 I worked on the actual product with my hands and all the fantastic tools of the trade.
 When I was tired of getting all the hard jobs that I was not fully paid for I filed a grievance through the union.
 The union was not really with me on this, but it was my only avenue to get paid for my level of work.
 Labor Unions usually want you to go through 4 years of apprenticeship then a couple more years before you get paid for the level of work I was performing.
 At the age of 20 I was given a project that was the most difficult as a "test" to qualify for journeyman.
 I was given a sketch from an engineer with minimal instructions to build a three dimensional thing that looked like a bird with wings going in several angles at once.
 I built it and it fit perfectly in less than four hours from pieces of flat metals.
 It was within 10/1000 of one inch in precision.
 (My math courses paid off!)
 It had a half cylinder, with wings and had to support a lot of stress during its use.
 This device was a support for the valves that were used to pump the water in and out of the bell at the bottom of the rescue submarine vehicle.
 It had to be lightweight and very strong.
 That bell fit over the hatch of the submarine in distress.
 My "valve support" became the prototype for all of these devices.
 The engineer actually took the prototype and used it to finish the drawings.
 They thought that it would end my quest to break the system, but it actually got my raise, so I could take care of my family better.
 I was at that time being paid twice what my original wages were and I earned every cent.

 From then on I worked on all the difficult parts of the submarine, using the most advanced tooling and machines.
-The cheapest part I worked on costs $35,000 in 1968.
+The cheapest part I worked on costs $35,000 in 1968 (equal to over $350,000 today).
+(All while studying mechanical and electrical engineering at night.)
 It was the titanium yoke ring that held the steel spheres in place and it was drilled within 10/1000 of an inch spacing on a large circle about 3 feet in diameter and the holes had to be with no tolerance because a titanium bolt was pounded into the holes and had to fit perfectly with no stress on the holes.
 All of the holes were drilled independent of each other and all of them fit perfectly when assembled.
 It required tremendous patience and skill.
+The holes in the mating parts could no be drilled while it was clamped together as "one hole, passing through both.
+They actually thought it was near impossible.
+I made a tool to do this job with.
+It had "High Teague" fasteners which are pounded into the material so they have zero space on the wall of the hole and the metal fastener.
+Sort of like welding it into one piece with NO movement.

-I went to school and studied electronics, math science, physics and photography, because I love electronics and photography.
+I went to school and studied electronics, math science, mechanical and electrical engineering, physics and photography, because I love electronics and photography.
 When I was 27 I went to work as a videocassette and Television Camera repair person, I went to Sony in Southern California for training.
 In those days, the Video Cassette machines barely worked and were a monster of circuit boards and motors.
 They used a servo system to control the speed of the heads against the tape.
 The brakes were made of leather to pull tension on the tape, just right.
 The darn things were always just out of calibration.
-They sold for about $6,000 in those days and the ones we have now, (which are being replaced by DVD) are $100 for a device that runs for years without problems.
+They sold for about $6,000 (about $30,000 in today's money) in those days and the ones we have now, (which have been replaced by DVD) are $100 for a device that runs for years without problems.
 In those days you fixed the circuit boards on site.
 There were no spare circuit boards that you just drop in.
 That came later.
+We repaired at the bottom line or component level.

 I am sticking with work projects in this autobiography.